GenomiqueENS/toulligQC/README.md

   * the nucleotide rate per read

 <br>
-The output is organised in a output directory  like this :
+If you choose to use a directory output (default choice), the output will be organised like this :

 ```
 RUN_ID
 ├── report.html
-├── statistics
-│   └── report.data
+├── report.data
 └── images
     └── plots.html
     └── plot.png